Women and literacy

 Life Behind Bars in America.

-The Second Chance Act of 2007 - federal legislation designed to ensure the safe and successful return of prisoners to the community, passed by the US Senate, March 11, 2008.
+The Second Chance Act, signed into law in 2008 - federal legislation designed to ensure the safe and successful return of prisoners to the community, passed by the US Senate, March 11, 2008.

 behind Bars: AIDS Opens the Door, (preview